Last updated on February 18th, 2021

 Lettering is all about making an alphabet appear beautiful.
 The artists use decoration skills to give a unique shape to the otherwise ordinary-looking letter.
 In this way, the letters become an attractive visual so that some inspirational quotes or a promotional statement catches the attention.

 But the field of lettering has become extremely competitive due to the entry of hundreds of artists.
 Most of them are exceptional talent and produce fabulous works.
 For a budding lettering artist, making a name amid such competition is not easy.
-However, some fundamentals of creating letters and focusing on art do help new artists stay on the right track and move ahead with confidence.
+However, some fundamentals of creating letters using a letter template design and focusing on art do help new artists stay on the right track and move ahead with confidence.

 To help lettering artists, PrintShop by Designhill, the leading creative marketplace, organized an AMA with lettering expert Peggy Dean on 30th March 2020.
 The AMA was part of the WTF’20, a successful event for artists, that Designhill conducted from 30th March to 1st April.